coastalwhite/pulpino-top-level-cw305/modifications/README.md

 ## Cache

+The [`./cache`](./cache) folder provides an implementation for a write-through write-allocate set-associative cache with several properties parameterized.
+This cache sits between the PULPINO core and the data memory.

-For the cache, you need to make two adjustments.
+To add the cache to your design, you need to make two adjustments.

 First, you need to adjust your core_region file to properly proxy the signals between the Load-Store Unit and the Memory.